Student Wellness Improvements

-War Memorial Hall will be fully renovated with 247,600 gross square feet (GSF) of renovated space and 15,300 GSF of new building.
-Upon completion, War Memorial Hall will house Hokie Wellness, Recreational Sports, School of Education faculty offices, and research and office space for the Department of Human Nutrition, Foods, and Exercise (HNFE) that will bring together health science with hands-on application of exercise, health, and well-being.
+The entire 201,000 Gross Square Foot (GSF) War Memorial Hall facility will be fully renovated.
+Upon completion, War Memorial Hall will house Recreational Sports, School of Education faculty offices, and research and office space for the Department of Human Nutrition, Foods, and Exercise (HNFE) that will bring together health science with hands-on application of exercise, health, and well-being.

-War Memorial renovations will include new, refreshed, and expanded exercise and activity spaces; dedicated functional fitness space; mind and body studio; dance studio; teaching weight room; wet classroom for aquatic and safety instruction; utility upgrades, including air conditioning; modernized general assignment classrooms; student gathering spaces; and administrative offices.
+War Memorial renovations will include new, refreshed, and expanded exercise and activity spaces; dedicated functional fitness space; mind and body studio; dance studio; wet classroom for aquatic and safety instruction; building system upgrades, including air conditioning; modernized general assignment classrooms; student gathering spaces; and administrative offices.
 Newly modernized locker rooms and bathrooms will include family changing rooms and all-gender spaces.